-Additional Tier 1 capital shall consist of:
+Additional Tier 1 capital shall consist of the following items:

 - i.
-Instruments issued by banks meeting the qualifying criteria as specified at Annexure-2. - ii.
-Share premium resulting from the issue of instruments included in Additional Tier 1. - Minority Interest i.e. Additional Tier-1 issued by consolidated subsidiaries to third parties (for consolidated reporting only), refer to paragraph A-1-2 of Annexure-1 for further details. - iv.
-Less regulatory adjustments applicable on AT1 Capital as mentioned at paragraph 2.4.
+Instruments issued by the banks that meet the qualifying criteria for AT1 as specified at Annexure-2. - ii.
+Share premium resulting from the issuance of AT1 instruments. - iii.
+Minority Interest i.e. AT1 issued by consolidated subsidiaries to third parties (for consolidated reporting only); Refer to paragraph A-1-2 of Annexure-1 for further details. - iv.
+Less regulatory adjustments applicable on AT1 Capital as mentioned in paragraph 2.4.